jjhiggz/DOOMTYTPER_front/README.md

 ## Intro

 Welcome to DOOMTYPER, the most brutal way to improve your typing skills.

-I built this project for my capstone project graduating from flatiron university, but now that people are actually playing it I will work to improve the functionality of the website, the security of game scores, adding a survival mode, and more.
+## Demo

+I built this as my capstone project for Flatiron School's Denver software development program.
 I will use this game as an oppurtunity to learn new skills from security features, to vuex and vue router.
 If you would like to be involved as a developer please reach out.

+## Link to Game
+The Game can be found at https://doomtyper.web.app/

+## Trailer for The Game
-  The Game can be found at https://doomtyper.web.app/ Here is a demo of the game https://www.youtube.com/watch?v=X89GhBsxseE
+Here is a demo of the game https://www.youtube.com/watch?v=X89GhBsxseE

 ## Project setup
-  If you plan on working with this reaper.
-First clone the repository into your repo, then type in
+  If you plan on working with this code.
+First clone the repository into your directory, then type in
 ```
 npm install
 ```